Safron rossi PhD

 Safron Rossi PhD is Associate Core Faculty at the Pacifica Graduate Institute near Santa Barbara, where she teaches courses on mythology and archetypal symbolism in depth psychology.
 Raised in a family of artists that read C.G.
 Jung and Joseph Campbell, she has spent her life steeped in literature, religion and mythology, fields in which she holds her degrees.
 Her writing and scholarly studies focus on Greek mythology, archetypal psychology, the western astrological tradition, goddess traditions, and feminist studies.

-Safron is also the Curator at the Opus Archives & Research Center which holds the manuscript collections and personal libraries of renowned scholars in the fields of mythology and depth psychology, including Joseph Campbell, the archaeologist Marija Gimbutas, and James Hillman.
-Indeed, Safron spent time with James Hillman at his home in Connecticut in the years before his death, helping him to sift through and gather up his lifetime of notes, ideas and research.
+Dr Rossi was the Director and Curator of the Opus Archives & Research Center which holds the manuscript collections and personal libraries of renowned scholars in the fields of mythology and depth psychology, including Joseph Campbell, the archaeologist Marija Gimbutas, and James Hillman.
+She worked for periods of time with James Hillman at his home in Connecticut in the years before his death, helping him to sift through and gather up his lifetime of notes, ideas and research.